 Warning: Spoilers for Doctor Strange in the Multiverse of Madness to follow.

-Doctor Strange in the Multiverse of Madness is currently playing in theatres worldwide.
+Doctor Strange in the Multiverse of Madness is currently playing in theatres.